niess/calzone/paper/paper.md

 # Acknowledgements

-This is contribution no. XXX of the ClerVolc program of the International Research Center for Disaster Sciences and Sustainable Development of the University of Clermont Auvergne.
+This is contribution no. 726 of the ClerVolc program of the International Research Center for Disaster Sciences and Sustainable Development of the University of Clermont Auvergne.
 In addition, We gratefully acknowledge support from the Mésocentre Clermont-Auvergne of the Université Clermont Auvergne for